 Such was the case with one of my fashion e-commerce clients.
 Read on to discover how I was able to increase product page views by 23% in two weeks with data uncovered from Hotjar visitor recordings.

-After: Users can click on the color circles below each product to preview color options.
-Users can also more vividly picture what the product would look like on them with lifestyle imagery shown on hover.
+In the new design, users can now click on the color circles below each product to preview all color options.
+Plus, users can also more vividly picture what the product would look like on them with lifestyle imagery shown on hover.
+(Click on the video thumbnail below to see our changes in action!)

 SEOs, what are some of your favorite UX testing tools?
 Site owners, what UX improvements have made big impacts on your bottom line?